offonyes/FastApiTestCase/README.md

 POSTGRES_PORT=...
 POSTGRES_HOST=...
 ```

+###  Use Docker!

+To build and run the project via Docker:

+1. Make sure Docker is installed and running.

-3. Start the app with:
+2. Start the app with:
    ```bash
    docker compose up --build
    ```